-A: SecureCRT offers eight predefined color schemes as shown in the Terminal / Appearance / Advanced page of the Global Options dialog.
+A: SecureCRT offers over 20 predefined color schemes as shown in the Terminal / Appearance / Advanced page of the Global Options dialog.
 New color schemes can be added here in the Global Options dialog.
 All color schemes can be edited here as well.

 Note that since color schemes are defined globally in SecureCRT, any changes made to a color scheme within Session Options will be reflected globally in every session that is also configured to use the same color scheme.